-- A concise, clear, universal regional pathway has been developed for all pPCI referrals.
+- A concise, clear, universal regional pathway has been developed for all referrals to the primary PCI service.

-- The number of Cath labs available for pPCI was increased with a minimum of 2 operators available.
+- The number of Cardiac Catheter laboratories (‘Cath Labs’) available for primary PCI has increased, with a minimum of 2 operators available.

 - Through the Repatriation policy developed by the BHSCT with the other regional cardiology units and the Northern Ireland Ambulance Service (NIAS), there is a smooth flow of patients through the system.

-- BHSCT has established a protocol for an on-call team and a dedicated phone to receive pPCI referrals.
+- BHSCT has an established protocol for the on-call team and a dedicated phone line to receive primary PCI referrals.